Mauritius kestrel

 The Mauritius kestrel (Falco punctatus) is a bird of prey from the family Falconidae endemic to the forests of Mauritius, where it is restricted to the southwestern plateau's forests, cliffs, and ravines.
 It is the most distinct of the Indian Ocean kestrels.
 It colonized its island home to evolve into a distinct species probably during the Gelasian (Late Pliocene).

-It is the most distant living species among the western Indian Ocean kestrels (Groombridge et al. 2002, qv Réunion kestrel).
+It is the most distant living species among the western Indian Ocean kestrels.

-By 1974 the Mauritius kestrel was close to extinction, with only four known birds including one breeding female.
-After a number of conservation efforts, by 2019 there was a population of about 400 birds.
+In 1974 the Mauritius kestrel was close to extinction, with only five or, possibly, six known birds, including two in captivity and a solitary breeding female.
+In 1985, numbers were estimated to have increased slightly in the wild, but it remained critically endangered at fewer than 15 individuals.

+After considerable pioneering conservation efforts by Carl G. Jones and Abdool Wahab Owadally the numbers had increased to circa 400 birds in 2019.
 This conservation achievement is regarded as one of the most successful and best documented bird restoration projects in the world.
 It was proclaimed the national bird of Mauritius in March 2022 to mark the 30th anniversary of the Republic of Mauritius.